Error-42/zusischewe/readme.md

 - make trains accelerate (and decelerate) slower (e.g. --friction)
 - duplicate trains for more traffic (--duplicate)

+**Make a backup of `_ZusiData` before usage.
+This shouldn't be required, but I don't trust myself to not have bugs.**

 Questions nobody asked:

 - Does the program understand what the personal data directory is? – No.